 Hormone Test Kit

-The energy patterns of insulin, progesterone, oestrogen, testosterone, antidiruetic hormone, calcitonin, noradrenaline, ACTH, etc. 30 vials suitable for use by kinesiology practitioners, homeopaths, Chinese medicine practitioners, etc.
+The energy patterns of insulin, progesterone, oestrogen, testosterone, antidiruetic hormone, calcitonin, noradrenaline, ACTH, etc. Suitable for use by kinesiology practitioners, homeopaths, Chinese medicine practitioners, etc.

 H1 Adrenocorticotropic / ACTH